Argentina: Soul of South America. A Bit of Brazil, Too.

 • Sugarloaf Mountain by cable car, Pereira da Silva favela including the Morrinho Project, Santa Teresa neighborhood.

-• Pre-opening hours sunrise breakfast at “Christ the Redeemer,” market visit with chef, cooking lesson at the chef’s home, leisure time.
+• “Christ the Redeemer,” market visit with chef, cooking lesson at the chef’s home, leisure time.

 Overnights in Rio de Janeiro.